CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 **General Influence:** 20 points of influence a player inherently possesses—used to control characters.
 **Hazard Limit:** The maximum number of hazard cards that may be played against a company.
 The hazard limit equals the company's size (to a minimum of two) when it declares its movement/hazard phase is starting.
 **Hazards:** Cards with a steel grey metal background.
 You may only play hazards during your opponent's movement/hazard phase.
-**Healing:** Moving a character at a Darkhaven from wounded to tapped during his untap phase.
+**Healing:** Moving a character at a Haven from wounded to tapped during his untap phase.
 Certain cards allow healing at other times, and some even to an untapped state.
 **Hero:** A character controlled by a Wizard player.
 Non-Wizard hero cards have a blue stone background.
 Each Wizard hero card has a differently colored stone background.
 Heroes are not included in _MELE_.
-**Home Site:** A site listed in a character's card where he may be brought into play (or discarded during your organization phase) in addition to Darkhavens.
+**Home Site:** A site listed in a character's card where he may be brought into play (or discarded during your organization phase) in addition to Havens.
 **Influence Check:** A dice roll you make when your character is attempting to influence a faction or an opponent's card.
 Influence checks are called for in others situations also.
 **Item:** A resource playable at an untapped site during the site phase that taps the site.
 The different types of items are: minor, major, greater, gold ring, and special.
 **Keyed To… (or Played At…):** The manner a creature is played on a company.
 A creature is either: keyed to a region by type or name in a moving company's site path, or keyed to (played at) a moving company's new site by type or name, or keyed to (played at) the current site by type or name of a company that is not moving.
 **Keyword:** An italicized word in a card's text box typically stood off with a period.
 Keywords carry no inherent rules, but rather are used as card identifiers when determining if another card affects them.
 Many keywords do have rules accompanying them, however, like _Unique_ and _Corruption_.
 Any words given in a card's classification line are also keywords.
 **Location Deck:** Your deck of available sites (and region cards, if used).
-Only one of each non-Darkhaven site may be included in your location deck.
+Only one of each non-Haven site may be included in your location deck.
 **Long-event:** A resource or hazard that stays in play for approximately two turns.
 Resource long-events can be played during your long-event phase.
 Hazard long-events can be played during your opponent's movement/hazard phase.
 Long-events are discarded during the appropriate player's long-event phase as described in the Full Player Turn Summary.
 **Marshalling points:** The number printed in a card's upper left corner.
 A card's marshalling points relates how important that card is to Sauron.
 After the Audience of Sauron/Free Council, the winner is the player with the most accumulated marshalling points.
 **Mind:** The attribute that determines how many influence points are required to control that character.